Healthcare Content That Patients Actually Read (And Share)

 -19%

-Healthcare content writers need to understand the regulatory environment, not just the clinical one.
-That means knowing what claims you can and can't make, how to handle patient testimonials, and when to include disclaimers without making your content feel like a pharmaceutical ad.
+Healthcare content writers must be aware of the regulatory environment and not only the clinical.
+That entails being aware of what you can and cannot say, how to deal with patient testimonials, and when to add disclaimers without turning your content into a drug commercial.

-Good healthcare content is accurate, empathetic, compliant, and readable.
+Healthcare content that is good is accurate, empathetic, compliant and readable.
 All four.
-Not three out of four.
+Three out of four.

 The Shareable Factor

-Healthcare content gets shared when it does one of three things: answers a question someone was embarrassed to ask their doctor, explains something in a way that finally makes sense, or validates something the reader already suspected.
+Healthcare content is shared because it does one of three things: it answers a question that a person felt embarrassed to ask his or her doctor, it clarifies something in a way that eventually makes sense or it confirms something that the reader already thought might have been true.

-Write for the patient sitting in the waiting room, not the physician reviewing the chart.
-That's the content that gets bookmarked, forwarded, and remembered.
+Write to the patient in the waiting room, not the doctor examining the chart.
+That is what becomes bookmarked, forwarded and remembered.

-If your healthcare brand needs content that patients actually read — and that Google actually ranks — let's talk about what that looks like for your practice.
+If your healthcare brand needs content that patients actually read, and that Google actually ranks, book a free discovery call to see what that looks like for your practice.

 HealthcarePatient CommunicationContent Strategy